manogyasingh/manogyasingh/README.md

 I'll be happy to collaborate on projects that involve one or more of those.

 Reach me on :
-Instagram, Twitter and Telegram : manogyasinghh email : manogyasinghsuryansh@gmail.com
+Instagram, Twitter and Telegram : manogyasinghh, email : manogyasinghsuryansh@gmail.com